opnfv/enfv/docs/requirements/02-use_cases.rst

     If OpenStack is run in a distributed fashion, with a central node controlling distributed NFVI servers, the following issues may be seen:

-    * Lack of security between OpenStack client and server.
     * Lack of compatibility between different versions of OpenStack.
     * Scalability of OpenStack.
     * Operation in low speed or lossy networks is complicated by the amount of messaging required.
-    * OpenStack communications are not secured.
-This creates a vulnerability in a distributed application.
     * OpenStack numbers VNF ports in a sequential manner, with the sequence serially numbered in the VM/VNF.
       The difficulty comes when trying to verify that the LAN has been connected to the correct LAN port, the WAN has been connected to the correct WAN port and so on.
     * While OpenStack provides a rich set of APIs, critical support is lacking:

       * No APIs for ssh access to VM/VNFs.
       * No APIs for port mirroring in Neutron.
       * No APIs for OpenStack oversubscription parameter setting

 .. [#f1] In all above use cases management traffic is coming inband with tenant traffic.